-1. Pilot testing

-Pilot testing will be a critical part of broadening the interoperability strategy to a wider community - building a larger group who understands interoperability on a conceptual level, the benefits it offers, and that will advocate for its wider use.
+- 1. Pilot testing.
+Pilot testing will be a critical part of broadening the interoperability strategy to a wider community building a larger group who understands interoperability on a conceptual level, the benefits it offers, and that will advocate for its wider use.
 Pilot testing of the interoperability strategy should be conducted with selected partners in order to work through unresolved issues, smooth out communication, technical, or strategic issues, and keep an eye toward scaling up to create a global network of data and models.
 From the strategic perspective, it is important to set priorities that can produce tangible benefits with the addition of each new partner or knowledge area (i.e., engaging a very small number of strategic partners first, and building from there).
-A plan for scaled expansion should proceed in a manner where each new added partner can demonstrate a multiplicative effect, rather than an additive one, where newly added data and models support an increasingly large number of useful outputs.
+A plan for scaled expansion should proceed in a manner where each new added partner can demonstrate a multiplicative effect, rather than an additive one, where newly added data and models support an increasingly large number of useful outputs. - 2.
+Engaging key stakeholders.
+From the data and model providers' perspective, the most important task is identifying the key areas of knowledge, and the corresponding communities of practice, where a semantic annotation and interoperability effort should be undertaken.
+Natural candidates could be the U.N.-led communities in charge of the wider SEEA Central Framework accounts not currently covered by ARIES for SEEA (e.g., energy, air emissions, agriculture-forestry-fisheries), selected communities within the European Environment Agency, Joint Research Center, the European Space Agency,

-&lt;sup>18 The k.LAB Node is the server infrastructure that provides knowledge for the k.LAB network (which runs ARIES).
+19 The k.LAB Node is the server infrastructure that provides knowledge for the k.LAB network (which runs ARIES).
 Its main purpose is the distribution of knowledge for modelling engines: providing data and computed models from URNs, hosting worldviews, software components and semantic projects.